Bader et al., 2024

 Figure 2: Timeline of Bader et al. (2024) article publication and Elsevier artificial intelligence policy.

 The Elsevier policy on generative artificial intelligence was captured 11 times by the Wayback Machine between January 5 and March 19, 2024, as shown on the timeline.
-Each time, the text was identical, reading as follows:
+Each time, the text was identical, with the relevant section reading as follows:

 Where authors use generative AI and AI-assisted technologies in the writing process, these technologies should only be used to improve readability and language of the work.
 Applying the technology should be done with human oversight and control and authors should carefully review and edit the result, because AI can generate authoritative-sounding output that can be incorrect, incomplete or biased.
 The authors are ultimately responsible and accountable for the contents of the work.